srd424/magix/Readme.md

 # Next steps

--   Build process should use a lock.
-Use `filelock` and `withFileLock`.
-The library uses `flock`, which is part of `util-linux` (has to be added to flake).
-There should be a test checking the lock.
 -   More tests for builder: Inspect cache more carefully.
 For example, what happens when the links are broken?
 -   Nix expression and replacement test helpers.